lzukw/WirelessDisplay/Scripts/README.md

 On Linux and macOS OBS-Studio can be used as streaming-type.
 But this only works, if OBS-Studio has been installed and "prepared" correctly:

+Download and install OBS from here: [https://obsproject.com]().
+Run the program.
+You can complete the Auto-Configuration-wizard, if you like.
+But this is not necessary.
+On macOS the Auto-Configuration-wizard is not started automatically, but you can start it from the Tools-menu.

 ### Create a new OBS-profile

-Start OBS, and create a new profile named "WirelessDisplayClientSide".
+Start OBS, and create a new profile named "WirelessDisplayClientSide" (form the Profile-menu).

 Go to Settings >> Output.
 Set Output-Mode to "Advanced".
 Then switch to "Recording"-Tab (Yes, for streaming via udp one uses "Recording").

 - Type: Custom output (FFmpeg)
+- FFmpeg Output Type: Output to URL
-- File path or URL: udp://192.168.1.20:5500   ...this ip-Address will be changed by the startStreamingSource.sh-script
+- File path or URL: udp://192.168.1.20:5500   ...this ip-Address will be changed by the startStreamingSource.sh-script, so don't worry about the correct IP-Address.
 - Container-Format: mpegts
 - Video-Bitrate: 2500 kBit/s ...or maybe lower
 - Keyframe-interval: 60   ...each 60 frames a keyframe is sent (every 2s)